 Photodynamic therapy for acne

-Levulan accumulates in sebaceous glands and the epidermis, as well as in P. acnes bacteria, allowing PDT to target acne.
+ALA and MAL when applied to the skin accumulates preferentially in sebaceous glands and the epidermis, as well as in P. acnes bacteria, allowing PDT to target acne.
 The use of PDT for acne is off-label but widely used by dermatologists.
-After incubating on the skin for 30-60 minutes, the Levulan is activated with a light source.
-At SOMA Skin & Laser we use the Vbeam pulsed Dye Laser.
-The resulting decrease in sebaceous gland activity and P. acnes bacteria can lead to significant acne improvement.
+After a short incubation time (30-60 minutes) ALA is activated with a light source, either a laser or a blue light source.
+The resulting decrease in sebaceous glands and P. acnes bacteria can lead to significant acne improvement.

 Photodynamic therapy for skin cancer and precancers

-Cancer cells accumulate more Levulan than normal cells, allowing photodynamic therapy for the treatment of actinic keratoses, Bowen's disease, and basal cell carcinoma.
-Treatment of actinic keratoses is the only FDA-approved indication for Levulan.
-In most patients, a brisk phototoxic reaction occurs with erythema, edema, crusting, and erosion.
-This is considered necessary to clear these lesions.
+Cancer cells accumulate more porphyrins than normal cells, allowing photodynamic therapy (PDT) for the treatment of actinic keratoses, Bowen’s disease, and basal cell carcinoma.
+Treatment of actinic keratosis is the only FDA-approved indication.
+A phototoxic reaction with erythema, edema, crusting, and erosion occurs in most patients treated for these conditions, which is considered necessary to clear these lesions.

 How does PDT work?

-During photodynamic therapy you may feel a burning or stinging sensation.
-We often use a fan or gentle misting of liquid nitrogen during the procedure.
-After the PDT procedure, you must entirely avoid the sun for several days, as severe reactions are possible since there is still photosensitizer on the skin.
-Erythema (redness) and edema (swelling) often occur, followed by peeling.
+During PDT patients may feel a burning or stinging sensation.
+A fan or misting of liquid nitrogen can be used to keep patients comfortable.
+After PDT patients must entirely avoid the sun for several days, as they can experience severe reactions since there is still photosensitizer on the skin.
+Erythema and edema often occur, followed by peeling.
 There can be a burning sensation, pain, crusting, and blister formation.
 Hyperpigmentation is sometimes seen after PDT, usually resolving over several months.
 Hypopigmentation has also been reported.